GEP-713: Metaresources and Policy Attachment¶

 (This is a hypothetical example: no ColorPolicy resource is defined in Gateway API.)

-• Every metaresource MUST include one or more implementation-specific fields specifying how the metaresource will augment the behavior of the target resource(s).
+stanza specifying which resource(s) the policy intends to augment. - Every policy MUST include one or more implementation-specific fields specifying how the policy will augment the behavior of the target resource(s).
 This is informally referred to as the "spec proper."

-The targetRefs stanza
+The targetRefs

-In order to fit within the framework described in this document, the targets MUST be declared within a targetRefs field within the spec of the metaresource instance.
+In order to fit within the framework described in this document, the targets MUST be declared within a targetRefs

 All kinds of references SHOULD also specify Group, Version and Kind (GVK) information as part of the target (unless the API ensures no more than one kind of object can be targeted).

-Reference by name
+Reference by name¶

 The target reference includes the exact name of an object whose behavior to augment.
 E.g.: